-In our prior work [6, 8], we hence measured packet transmission delays and analyzed their characteristics by taking into account the network parameters.
+In our prior work (Fujimoto et al. 2001b, Fujimoto, Ata & Murata 2001a), we hence measured packet transmission delays and analyzed their characteristics by taking into account the network parameters.
 We then proposed a method modeling the tail distribution of the delays, which is available for applications.
 From the results of statistical analysis, we found that the Pareto distribution is most appropriate as the model of one-way delay distribution in any network conditions.
-The Pareto distribution is widely known to be able to represent a self-similarity [9], whose cumulative distribution function (CDF) is given by where α and k are the parameters of a Pareto cumulative distribution function.
+The Pareto distribution is widely known to be able to represent a self-similarity (M. E. Crovella & A. Bestavros 1996), whose cumulative distribution function (CDF) is given by where α and k are the parameters of a Pareto cumulative distribution function.
 Next, we proposed a new playout buffer algorithm based on our statistical analysis.
 The proposed algorithm determines the playout delay so that the packet loss ratio specified by the users is satisfied.

-$$F(x) = 1 - \left(\frac{k}{x}\right)^{\alpha}, \quad x \ge k. \tag{5}$$
+$$F(x) = 1 - \left(\frac{k}{x}\right)^{\alpha}, \quad x \ge k.$$ 6 (5)